 PRO TIP

-If you’re working with one, it’s better to have your cinematographer’s input on your storyboards sooner in the process rather than later.
+If you’re working with a cinematographer, it’s better to have their input on your storyboards sooner in the process rather than later.
 It’s their job to be deeply involved in how to shoot a project, so their thoughts will significantly alter how your board looks.

 Step 7: Print

 You’ve done all the hard work, so you’ll want to make sure you have your boards at your disposal on set.
+Providing copies to your production team ensures that everyone stays on the same page throughout filming.
+Printing a storyboard template ensures every department has a clear visual reference.
 This means printing out hard copies to hand out to departments.
 This will ensure that everyone is on the same page.

 Print off your board